Cross-posted at Jezebel.

 The choice of the black car, the music, and lighting all direct the viewer to think, “this isn’t just a mini-van, this is a man-van, and you aren’t a pansy if you buy it.” …[It is] “technology packed “… with distinctly harder edges.
 Overall, Honda is trying very hard to override the notion of a “mom car” to sell to a broader audience.

 See also: “how to give the perfect man hug” and “how I sit on the bus”.
-And for more examples of androcentrism, see our posts on the phenomenon in sports (see here and here), cartoons, schools (see here and here), and Cosmo.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+And for more examples of androcentrism, see our posts on the phenomenon in sports (see here and here), cartoons, schools (see here and here), and Cosmo.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.